riasc/build-a-portfolio/README.md

 ## Building the Home Town App
 * [`./Hometown/`](./Hometown)
-* [`./Hometown 2`](./Hometown 2) implements the second part of the `Building the Home Town App` with the goal to pick a set of breakpoints and using one of the [flexbox patterns](## Flexbox) so that it works across different devices.
-At `600px` the first breakpoint is applied where the scores and the weather is arranged next to each other.
+* [`./Hometown 2`](./Hometown 2) implements the second part of the "Building the Home Town App" with the goal to pick a set of breakpoints and using one of the [flexbox patterns](#flexbox) so that it works across different devices.
+At `600px` the first breakpoint is applied where the scores and the weather are arranged next to each other.
 Furthermore, the hamburger icon dissapears with the navigation bar appearing and the font-size of the header title is increased.
 In that regard, until `600px` the offcanvas flexbox pattern was implemented with the hamburger icon that lets one to display the navigation bar if required.
 Finally, the mostly fluid pattern is used at `800px`, limiting the container to `800px` and displaying margins around this container for devices with a greater width.